japoveda10/webservice/README.md

 }
 ```

-* PUT http://localhost:3000/api/device_state (it just returns a message that it received a request)
+* PUT http://localhost:3000/api/device_state (it just returns a message saying that it received a request)
-* DELETE http://localhost:3000/api/device_state (deletes all points in device_state)
+* DELETE http://localhost:3000/api/device_state (deletes all points in *device_state*)